 From the time Tamara Rabi began her undergraduate studies at Hofstra University, in New York, people started telling her that they knew someone else who looked just like her.
-It turned out that the other woman, Adriana Scott, was Tamara's identical to sister.
-The two women had been born in Guadalajara, Mexico, and through a se beurocratic snafus, separated at birth and adopted by different American familie Adriana was raised as a Roman Catholic, Tamara as Jewish.
-Neither knew she twin (see "Separated at Birth in Mexico, United at Campuses on Long Island" by Gootman, New York Times , 03/03/03). vin eries of s. had a Elissa Identical twins separated at birth, and reared independently of each other, have been taken as providing interesting evidence regarding the role of heredity and environment in personality and behavior.
-Naturally, a fair amount of interest lies similarities among the twins.
-Both own a pair of large hoop earrings, both like to and they had similar nightmares when they were children.
-Both their adoptive fa died of cancer. often in the dance, athers Identical twins raised apart also provide the plot of a Walt Disney-produced movie, The Parent Trap , starring Hayley Mills (1961; remade 1998), a television sitcom (Sister, Sister), and an episode of the X-Files ("Eve").
-Other movies involving twins separated at birth include: ţ The Iron Mask (silent, 1929), remade as The Corsican Brothers (197 and the Man in the Iron Mask (1997), all from the Dumas novel Start the Revolution Without Me (1970) Echo (1988) Twin Dragons (1990) Big Business (1988) A Merry Mix-Up (1957), starring the Three Stooges Twice Blessed Double Impact (1991) Equinox (1992) 1) See also a documentary, Twin Stories (1997).
-For a review of scientific studies of identical twins reared apart, see: Identical Twins Reared Apart: A Reanalysis by Susan L. Faber (Basic Boo 1981) ks, Link to www.twinstuff.com for a complete listing of films about twins and lots of other information for and about twins and other "multiples".
+It turned out that the other woman, Adriana Scott, was Tamara's identical twin sister.
+The two women had been born in Guadalajara, Mexico, and through a series of beurocratic snafus, separated at birth and adopted by different American families.

+Adriana was raised as a Roman Catholic, Tamara as Jewish.
+Neither knew she had a twin (see "Separated at Birth in Mexico, United at Campuses on Long Island" by Elissa Gootman, New York Times, 03/03/03).

+Identical twins separated at birth, and reared independently of each other, have often been taken as providing interesting evidence regarding the role of heredity and environment in personality and behavior.
+Naturally, a fair amount of interest lies in the similarities among the twins.
+Both own a pair of large hoop earrings, both like to dance, and they had similar nightmares when they were children.
+Both their adoptive fathers

+Identical twins raised apart also provide the plot of a Walt Disney-produced movie, The Parent Trap, starring Hayley Mills (1961; remade 1998), a television sitcom (Sister, Sister), and an episode of the X-Files ("Eve").
+Other movies involving twins separated at birth include:

+See also a documentary, Twin Stories (1997).

+died of cancer.

+For a review of scientific studies of identical twins reared apart, see:

+Identical Twins Reared Apart: A Reanalysis by Susan L. Faber (Basic Books, 1981)

+Link to www.twinstuff.com for a complete listing of films about twins -- and lots of other information for and about twins and other "multiples".